-DIGITIZED CONTENT (formerly "Schedule F")
+Formerly "Schedule F"

 Digitized content statistics are generated by each campus and reported to CDL.
 As of summer 2023, the UC libraries no longer collect statistics for "Electronic Reference Sources" and statistics for electronic books are included in Electronic Holdings (which is a Network Zone report).